infinohq/infino-sdk/README.md

 Official Python SDK for [Infino](https://infino.ai) - the unification layer for your data stack.

 **Infino** provides a single gateway to your data stack.
 Query Elasticsearch, OpenSearch, Snowflake, and 50+ sources in natural language, SQL, QueryDSL, or PromQL.
 Bring diverse data sources together for deeper analysis—no ETL required.
+Control access via fine-grained RBAC.
 All through one unified API.

 **Built for**:
 - **Connect**: Access 50+ data sources without data movement